-- Squeeze the zuchinnis to remove any excess water and add to a mixing bowl.
-Combine with the Greek yogurt, feta cheese, eggs, mint and 2 tablespoons of olive oil out of the 80 grams (keep the remaining oil for greasing the pan and phyllo).
+- Squeeze the zucchinis to remove most of their water and add to a mixing bowl.
+Combine with the Greek yogurt, feta cheese, egg, spearmint, dill, and 2 tablespoons of olive oil out of the 80 grams (keep the remaining oil for greasing the pan and the phyllo).
 Season with a pinch of salt and a bit of pepper.

 - Preheat oven to 350F / 180C.

-- Grease well with olive oil the bottom of a 28 cm / 11 inch round pan.
+- Grease well with olive oil the bottom of a 28 cm / 11-inch round pan.
 Place a sheet of phyllo in the pan and grease well also.
-Repeat until you have 5 layers.
-Add the filling and spread evenly with a spoon.
+Repeat the process until you have 5 filo sheets in the pan.
+Add the filling and spread it evenly with a spoon.

 - Overlap the excess phyllo that hangs out of the pan on top, in order to cover the filling.
 Make sure you grease well each phyllo with olive oil.
-Prick the pie a few times with a knife and bake for approximately 30-45 minutes until pie gets a nice golden brownish color.
+Prick the pie a few times with a knife and bake for approximately 30-45 minutes until the pie gets a nice golden brownish color all over.

 YOU MAY ALSO LIKE...